lollococce/pdfer/README.md

 # pdfer
-A Python library to handle the transformation from PDFs to data
+A Python library to handle PDFs in general and OCR to read text